9 Must-See Events in the February Night Sky (2023)

 Ready to explore what’s up in the February night sky?
-Let’s dive into the eight events you can look forward to – never mind the 20 other days where you’ll hopefully enjoy clear skies.
+Let’s dive into the nine events you can look forward to – never mind all the other nights where you’ll hopefully enjoy clear skies.

 February 8 – Peak of the α-Centaurid Meteor Shower

 If you’re looking to spot meteors in February, your best bet will be on the night of February 8th when the α-Centaurid (alpha Centaurid) meteor shower will peak.
 The α-Centaurids typically occur from January 28th to February 21st each year; in 2023, the peak night is expected to be on February 8th.
 On this night you can expect to see roughly 5 meteors per hour.

 To spot α-Centaurids on this night, look for the constellation Centaurus, which is the radiant point.
 As this constellation is only visible for those in the southern hemisphere, sky-viewers in the northern hemisphere will struggle to spot any meteors above the horizon.

 However, a night sky app may help in case it’s near the horizon based on your latitude.
 While meteors will appear to radiate from this point, you should be able to see meteors from anywhere in that area of the night sky.

 February 19 – Messier 81 is Well-Placed for Viewing

 After more than a week of quiet nights from an astronomical events perspective, the second half of February has a lot more to look forward to.
 It kicks off with a good opportunity to spot one of the Messier objects – M81 in particular.